okwolo/okwolo/README.md

 This syntax allows middleware to read, edit, cancel or perform async operations for any action.

-Middleware functions in an array are nested so that index 0 encompases index 1.
+Middleware functions in an array are nested so that index 0 encompasses index 1.

 ### `watchers`